grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Specific scene edits
 :scene:
+* [ ] Somewhere made at least one direct reference to the "under dark"
 * [ ] Need to include a description of Percy somewhere early in the book
 	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
 * [ ] Subtly reinforce Percy's beauty in more places?